 At the time of that 2014 documentary, only 10 people had ever finished the race, and none of them were women.
 A decade later, that’s finally changed.

 Newly added to the group of finishers, which now numbers a grand total of 20, is the very first woman: Jasmin Paris.
 Paris finished in 59 hours, 58 minutes, and 21 seconds, which means she had just 99 seconds to spare before the race cut-off.
-As you can see above, she left it all out there on the course.
+She left it all out there on the course.

 She’s the last official lighthouse keeper in America.